Aníbal Cavaco Silva: 2015 constitutional crisis

-At the general election on 4 October 2015 to the Assembly of the Republic, the unicameral Portuguese parliament, the right-wing government of Prime Minister Pedro Passos Coelho lost its majority, with center-left and far-left opposition parties gaining more than half of the seats.
+At the general election on 4 October 2015 to the Assembly of the Republic, the unicameral Portuguese parliament, the right-wing government of Prime Minister Pedro Passos Coelho lost its majority, with centre-left and far-left opposition parties gaining more than half of the seats.
 As Passos Coelho's own Social Democratic Party remained the largest in parliament, and still had the support of the much smaller CDS – People's Party, Cavaco Silva allowed Passos Coelho to continue as prime minister, giving him the first chance to form a new government.
 Passos Coelho was unable to find any new partners and was widely expected to stand down, but on 22 October Cavaco Silva invited him to form a new government, even if it were a minority government.
 On 24 October Cavaco Silva explained his thinking:

-Antonio Costa, leader of the Socialist Party, called this a grave mistake and added "It is unacceptable to usurp the exclusive powers of parliament.
+António Costa, leader of the Socialist Party, called this a grave mistake and added "It is unacceptable to usurp the exclusive powers of parliament.
 The Socialists will not take lessons from Professor Cavaco Silva on the defence of our democracy."
 The Green politician Rui Tavares commented "The president has created a constitutional crisis.
 He is saying that he will never allow the formation of a government containing Leftists and Communists.
 People are amazed by what has happened."
-The opposition parties quickly announced their intention of bringing down the new government in a motion of rejection.
+The opposition parties quickly announced their intention to bring down the new government in a motion of rejection.

-Eventually, Passos Coelho's government fell on a motion of no confidence, and the president appointed Antonio Costa, the leader of the Socialists, as prime minister in his place.
+Eventually, Passos Coelho's government fell on a motion of no confidence, and the president appointed António Costa, the leader of the Socialists, as prime minister in his place.